State and Local Policy Database

 There is currently no policy in place that rewards successful energy efficiency programs with performance incentives.

 Please see the Alternative Ratemaking Final Policy Statement at Docket No. M-2015-2518883.
 It provides the opportunity for the PUC to consider EDC plan filings that would decouple profits from sales, and allow for alternative methods of cost-recovery including incentives based on program performance.
-As of December 2020, no utilities have adopted revenue decoupling or other alternative ratemaking mechanisms under this rule.
+No utilities have adopted revenue decoupling or other alternative ratemaking mechanisms under this rule.

 Enacted in 2010, House Bill 8082 requires revenue decoupling for electric and natural gas utilities and requires utilities to submit proposals to implement these policies.
 In 2011, National Grid proposed a revenue decoupling mechanism that was approved by the Public Utilities Commission (Docket No. 4206).